Psychotherapy, Psychoanalysis, and Couples Therapy

 Setting up an appointment

-People who are seeking reduced fee individual or couples therapy or psychoanalysis can contact our intake coordinator .
-The coordinator will conduct a telephone consultation and make appropriate recommendations.
+People who are seeking reduced-fee individual or couples therapy or psychoanalysis may fill in and submit the below form.
+Our intake coordinator will conduct a telephone consultation and make appropriate recommendations.
 Fees will be adjusted in an effort to meet individual needs.
 Therapy locations are available throughout the Washington-Baltimore area.
 We are committed to providing affordable, effective consultation and treatment for members of the community.